-KQ 1b.
+KQ1b.
 For Each Primary Screening Strategy, How Does the Rescreening Interval Relate to Future Cancer Incidence or Progression?

 Data from trials are not adequate to address outcomes of different rescreening intervals, due to lack of data from direct comparisons of intervals or consistent application of initial screening strategies for more than one screening round.
-Only one trial (HPV FOCAL) directly compared different rescreening intervals (2 years for cytology or primary hrHPV testing versus 4 years for primary hrHPV testing), and findings of the interval comparisons have not yet been published.
+Only one trial (HPV FOCAL) directly compared different rescreening intervals (2-year interval of cytology alone or primary hrHPV testing vs. 4-year interval of primary hrHPV testing), and findings of the interval comparisons have not yet been published.
 Rescreening intervals in the completed trials ranged from 2 to 4 years for primary hrHPV testing; in trials of cotesting, rescreening intervals were 3 years with the exception of POBASCAM, with a rescreening interval of 5 years.
-CIN3+ outcomes in POBSCAM were within the range of outcomes from cotesting trials with 3 year screening intervals.
+CIN3+ outcomes in POBSCAM were within the range of outcomes from cotesting trials with 3-year screening intervals.
 No included trials had more than two rounds of screening.
 Only the ARTISTIC trial had two screening rounds using the assigned screening protocol for each group.
 All other trials did one round of randomized screening and at subsequent rounds women either all received cervical cytology or all received cotesting.

-KQ 1c.
+KQ1c.
 Does the Appropriate Rescreening Interval for Each Primary Screening Strategy Vary by Subpopulation?